Aaron2Ti/psearch.vim/README.md

 default: ' ❯ '

-### g:pse_collapse_matches

-Collapse matches on the same line into one line in the preview window.

-default: 1

 ## Changelog

 ### v0.2.0

-* extended the search to all buffers
+* Extended searches to all buffers

-* first release
+* First release